ansys/pydpf-core/doc/source/user_guide/model.rst

     'static'

-This example shows how you get mesh information:
+2) How you get mesh information:

 .. code:: python
+    # a) Number of nodes in the meshed region
     model.metadata.meshed_region.nodes.n_nodes
+    # b) Number of elements in the meshed region
     model.metadata.meshed_region.elements.n_elements
+    # c) Get an element by its id and give its description
     print(model.metadata.meshed_region.elements.element_by_id(1))

 .. rst-class:: sphx-glr-script-out